 #1 Surya Namaskar

 Surya Namaskar is a set of 12 powerful yoga asanas or poses, done in a fluid, rhythmic motion, so as to awaken the whole body and mind.
 The practice requires you to form a deep connection between your breath and body movements, thus promoting mindfulness, awareness, and focus in the present.
+It’s imperative you stay connected to your breath to experience the mental benefits of Surya Namaskar.

 “Emphasise on switching from one pose to another in conjunction with your breath rather than getting through each posture quickly,” explains IndeaYoga, a community of yogis in India, on their Youtube channel.
 And of course, let your breath serve as a guide in all the movements.
 As a thumb rule, inhale while stretching in the pose and exhale while switching the pose.